pinkeshbadjatiya/Nex/README.md

 - Audio/Video/Image rendering
 - URL encoding/decoding
 - py2 and py3 support (partial support for py3 for now)
+- Can be used as a proxy server by just changing the server config file.

 ### TODO
 - Tests for all the errors returned